Rezelix/ip/docs/README.md

 **Expected output:**

 ```
-Noted.
-I've removed this task:
-  [D][ ] submit assignment (by: 15-10-2025)
+Deleted the task: 2.[D][ ] submit assignment (by: 15-10-2025)
-Now you have 2 tasks in the list.
+You currently have 2 tasks in your list
 ```

 ---